 Apart from the Golden Temple, Amritsar is much like any other Indian city: loud, dirty, smelly, colorful and crowded.
 There’s not much to see in the city proper, but most visitors opt to pay the 100 Rupee fee for a round-trip shared taxi ride to the Pakistani border where one can watch the flag lowering and retreat ceremony, which occurs daily at 5PM when the border closes.
 This silly show of pomp and circumstance makes for some fun-filled, pre-dinner entertainment, but its origins are (almost) as interesting than the yelling, fast walking and high-kicking themselves.
 Continue Reading →

 One of the most exciting things about travelling is not knowing where you’re going to sleep at night.
 When you’re on the road, everything you need fits in your pack.
 If you’re super prepared (unlike me) you may even carry a sleeping bag, opening up a whole world of interesting sleeping possibilities.
-In my year in Asia, I’ve slept in some pretty interesting places, usually because I show up late or unprepared in an unknown city (something that can be avoided if you prefer to use online booking websites).
+In my year in Asia, I’ve slept in some pretty interesting places, usually because I show up late or unprepared in an unknown city.

 I left Rishikesh on a night train en route to Amritsar, a Punjabi town close to the Pakistan border.
 The sleeper class berth was cold and noisy.
 I was surrounded on all sides by champion snorers and I don’t think I got more than an hour’s worth of sleep.
 Needless to say, when the train arrived at the station, I was in a daze.
 We found an auto rickshaw driver and asked him to take us to the Golden Temple, the world’s largest Sikh temple (Gurdwara), home to the Sikh holy book the Adi Granth, and the town’s largest tourist draw.
 Continue Reading →